Yunk-S/AICoCook/README.md

 ⚠️ **Important Note**: **The first run process takes a long time to prepare, expected to take 5-15 minutes**, depending on your network conditions and computer performance.
 Please ensure stable network connection and be patient.
 This is **only needed once**, subsequent startups will be very fast.

-The first run takes time mainly in two stages:
+The first run takes time mainly in this stages:
 1.  **Dependency Package Download**: `firststart.bat` will automatically download all required Python and Node.js dependency packages, with potentially large total volume.
-2.  **AI Model Download**: The search backend needs to download a semantic model of approximately **500MB** from Hugging Face Hub on first startup.
-This is the core for implementing intelligent search, and download progress will be displayed in the **AI-Cook Search API** command line window.

 **Operation Steps:**